Minister for Chaplains and Ministers in Specialized Settings

 + Perceived gifts in the ministry of pastoral care and counseling

-The endorsement process and requirements are outlined in the United Church of Christ Manual on Ministry, Section 9.
+The endorsement process and requirements are outlined in the United Church of Christ Manual on Ministry, Section 2, Article 5.
 Please note that some rules have changed or are not covered explicitly in the Manual on Ministry.
 Additional questions regarding guidelines may be directed to the Endorser (Stephen Boyd) or Endorsement Secretary (Kathleen Sattler).